RehiveTech/mender-demo/README.md

 `device_type` can be a string of your choice.
 It is used for determining the compatibility of a rootfs update with the system.

-The Mender systemd service does not need to be enabled unless you are using a Mender Server that the client will connect to.
+The Mender systemd service does not need to be enabled as Medner Server isn't used.
+The PIXLA takes care of transferring the artifact.

 #### Setting up `/boot`
 The `/boot` directory must contain the kernel image and the flattened device tree blob.
 Feel free to use any path and